-Learners explore and reflect upon the application of the program outcomes and the knowledge and skills gained from their coursework as they explore, observe, and further experience nursing leadership and mentorship in a healthcare setting (72 hours in one health care setting is required).
-While working with a nurse in a leadership role, the nursing learner identifies, assists in providing leadership to, and participates in a clinically focused project that will refine clinical, leadership, analytical, decision making, project and task management, interpersonal, communication, and presentation skills.
-A project plan with expected outcomes is developed by the learner, Program Director, Field Supervisor (Preceptor), and authorized representative from the healthcare setting, if different from the Field Supervisor.
-The plan is developed after the completion of 21 credit‐hours of professional coursework and is approved by the Program Director and authorized representative before the project begins.
+Learners explore and reflect upon the application of the program outcomes and the knowledge and skills gained from their coursework as they explore, observe, and further experience nursing leadership and mentorship through practice hours (72 hours total to complete the program).
+While working with nurses in a leadership role, the nursing learner identifies, assists in providing leadership to, and participates in a clinically focused project that will refine clinical, leadership, analytical, decision making, project and task management, interpersonal, communication, and presentation skills.
+A project plan with expected outcomes is developed by the learner with possible guidance from the Program Director, faculty, Field Supervisor (Preceptor), or an authorized representative from the healthcare setting, if different from the Field Supervisor.
+The plan is developed and is approved by the Program Director or an authorized representative before the project begins.
 The Program Director or designee serves as an advisor throughout the project.
-The course will culminate in the preparation of two comprehensive projects: A scholarly, research‐based, and comprehensive report on the outcome of the clinically focused project; and a detailed and substantiated presentation on how the learner has achieved the nursing program outcomes through his or her coursework, practicum, and professional nursing project.
-The presentation’s audience is the Program Director and other program and academic staff.
-(12 week course).
+The course will culminate in the preparation of two comprehensive projects: A scholarly, research-based, and comprehensive report on the outcome of the clinically focused project; and a detailed and substantiated presentation on how the learner has achieved the nursing program outcomes through his or her coursework, practicum, and professional nursing project.
+Prerequisite: completion of all NURS courses; concurrent enrollment permitted with prior approval from the Nursing Director.
+Credit 3 hours.
+NURS435B Continuing Professional Nursing Practicum and Project

 Prerequisite: completion of all NURS courses (concurrent enrollment permitted for NURS427, only).